yowainwright/yowainwright.github.io/src/pages/2018-05-02-starting-with-ts.md

 - I had problems reading the TypeScript messages in VSCode
 - I had errors issues with imports in my tests (I spent a lot of time being frustrated here)
-- Sometimes I have to reference VSCode after I've made minor changes to see if errors are actual errors
+- Sometimes I have to refresh VSCode after I've made minor changes to see if errors are actual errors

 ### Here are some problems with solutions